We are committed to treating you with respect and openness.

 You can also make a complaint to the data protection supervisory authority, the Information Commissioner’s Office, www.ico.org.uk.

 General Data Protection Regulation (GDPR)

-On 25th May 2018 a new European privacy law comes into effect that requires all organisations to make changes in line with the General Data Protection Regulation (GDPR), imposing new rules in regards to the collection, processing and security of data linked to EU establishments.
+On 25th May 2018 the new European privacy law came into effect that requires all organisations to make changes in line with the General Data Protection Regulation (GDPR), imposing new rules regarding the collection, processing and security of data linked to EU establishments.

-The Foundation of Light and Beacon of Light are proactively working towards meeting the guidelines and standards set out by the information Commissioners Office (ICO) in readiness for the new regulations.
-To ensure our staff, systems and internal processes reach the levels expected, we have conducted a full and engaged an expert consultant in preparation.
+The Foundation of Light and Beacon of Light monitor our activities regularly to ensure that we meet the guidelines and standards set out by the information Commissioners Office (ICO).
 We have published ‘Your Rights’ on our websites from the ICO guidelines.

-Within the Foundation of Light family, the Senior Leadership Team is responsible for information security, however in regards to GDPR we have an appointed coordinator and are due to appoint a new Data Protection Officer.
-Our clients are at the forefront of everything we do in preparation for GDPR compliance.
+Within the Foundation of Light family, the Senior Leadership Team is responsible for information security, however regarding GDPR we have an appointed a Data Protection Officer.
 We are also monitored by the Charity Commission and English Football League, HMRC tested and recognised, BACS accredited and their respective authorities.

 Our electronic data is held by Pulsant and on SharePoint, who are certified to the required standards for their operating processes.

 For more information about GDPR and Your Rights, please view the extract from the Information from the Information Commissioner’s Office within our GDPR Policy.